webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/build-a-portfolio-website-with-react-webiny-apollo.md

 The Material-UI components we will use to create the Card component are the `Card`. `CardActions`, `CardContent`, `CardMedia`, `Button`, and `Typography`.

-Create a `card.tsx` file in the `components` folder and add the snippet below.
+Create a `Card.tsx` file in the `components` folder and add the snippet below.

 ```tsx
 import React from "react";